Eastern Mennonite School: Performing arts

 Each year in the elementary division, all fourth and fifth grade students perform a full-length drama for their parents and peers.
 Special Days are planned by "committees" of students with representation from each grade, and include themes such as Pajama Reading Day, Storybook Character Day, Crazy Hair Day, and Sports Day.

 Each year the middle and high school divisions provide an opportunity for students in each grade level to participate in a drama production.
 Regularly scheduled stage productions include a middle school play, a high school musical, and a senior play.
 These stage productions also provide an opportunity for students to participate off-stage as sound and lighting technicians, stage managers, and assistant directors.
 In addition to dramatic stage productions, other opportunities in performing arts include participation in a full orchestra, jazz band, large choirs, and small vocal and string ensembles.

 Clubs

 Students sign up for clubs that interest them and many choose to participate in multiple clubs.
 All clubs have a faculty or parent sponsor to provide leadership and supervision.
 Each year, an effort is made to offer clubs that meet the interests of all age groups; however, students may also request a specific club be created and sponsored if sufficient interest is expressed by a group of students.
 Examples of clubs available at the elementary division include Chess Club and FIRST LEGO League.
-Middle and high school division clubs include Automotive, Board Game, Chess, Comforters for Mennonite Central Committee (MCC), Equestrian, Fly Tying, Math League, Set Design & Painting, Open Art Room, and Table Tennis.
+Middle and high school division clubs include the Windsock, Envirothon, FTC, Model UN, Poetry Debate, D&D, Art, and WeServe.